thin-edge/thin-edge.io/docs/src/operate/c8y/supported-operations.md

 topic = "c8y/devicecontrol/notifications"
 on_fragment = "c8y_Command"
 command = "/etc/tedge/operations/command ${.payload.c8y_Command.text}"
-skip_status_update = true
+skip_status_update = false
 ```

-The mapper is configured to pick up the message received on `topic` provided in the operation file field (if field is skipped, the default topic `c8y/devicecontrol/notifications` will be used).
-Mapper checks if `on_fragment` matches the one provided in the received message.
-Then the operation plugin located at `/etc/tedge/operations/command` would be executed with the arguments provided in message payload (in this example `${.payload.c8y_Command.text}` will be replaced with `echo helloworld`).
+The mapper is configured to pick up the message received on the topic provided in the operation file field `topic` (if the field is not provided, the default topic `c8y/devicecontrol/notifications` will be used).
+Mapper checks if the received message contains the value of `on_fragment`.
+Then, the operation plugin located at `/etc/tedge/operations/command` will be executed with the arguments provided in message payload (in this example `${.payload.c8y_Command.text}` will be replaced with `echo helloworld`).

 :::info
 Users can provide their own custom topic in the operation file: